Skip to main content

 The supercomputer

-RIKEN (President Hiroshi Matsumoto) has donated a panel and a system board of the supercomputer "K computer," which was installed and operated at the Research Center for Computational Science in Chuo Ward, Kobe City, and a nameplate of "K Computer Mae Station" on the Kobe New Transit Port Island Line, the nearest station to the Center, to the KCG Museum, where the equipment used by Kyoto Computer Gakuin (KCG) since its foundation in 1963 is preserved and displayed.They are expected to arrive by the end of October 2021, and KCG will promptly consider ways to preserve and display them.The K computer, after having played an active role in a wide variety of fields, including being ranked first in the world in terms of computing speed, will shut down on August 30, 2019, handing over its role to Fugaku, which will preserve and exhibit related items at the KCG Museum, which is regarded as one of the best facilities in Japan with many valuable computer-related devices.
+RIKEN (President Hiroshi Matsumoto) has donated a panel and a system board of the supercomputer "K computer," which was installed and operated at the Research Center for Computational Science in Chuo Ward, Kobe City, and a nameplate of "K Computer Mae Station" on the Kobe New Transit Port Island Line, the nearest station to the Center, to the KCG Museum, where the equipment used by Kyoto Computer Gakuin (KCG) since its foundation in 1963 is preserved and displayed.They are expected to arrive by the end of October 2021, and KCG will promptly consider ways to preserve and display them.The K computer was active in a wide range of fields, including being ranked number one in the world for its computational speed, before shutting down on August 30, 2019 and handing over its role to Fugaku.

-In 2009, the KCG Museum was recognized by the Information Processing Society of Japan as the nation's first "Distributed Computer Museum" because it is "one of the best facilities in Japan that preserves a large number of valuable equipment.So far, seven models have been certified as "Information Technology Heritage" and are on display at KCG Kyoto Ekimae School.The "K computer" that made Japan's high technology known to the world and the "K computer station" that symbolized it are both close in name to our institute, and the exhibition of these related items will be a new centerpiece of the KCG Museum and will further enhance its significance as a computer museum.
+In 2009, the KCG Museum was recognized by the Information Processing Society of Japan as the nation's first "Distributed Computer Museum" because it is "one of the best facilities in Japan that preserves a large number of valuable equipment.So far, seven models have been certified as "Information Technology Heritage" and are on display at KCG Kyoto Ekimae School.The "K computer" that made Japan's high technology known to the world and the "K computer station" that symbolized it, both of which are close in name to our institute, will be the new centerpiece of the KCG Museum and will further enhance the significance of its existence as a computer museum.

 2023年のニュース